 If he would shape up and meet her expectations, especially her desire for a God-loving man, she would presumably be okay.
 While he should shape up and he should be a biblical man, his shaping up should not be the thing that determines her soul stability.

-As hard as it would be for Marge to hear, she is an idolator.
+As hard as it would be for Mable to hear, she is an idolator.
 The biblical implication of her actions is if her husband would come through for her, she could stop sinning.

 She needs Christ, plus a good spouse.
-Can Marge change only after her husband changes?
-Or, can Marge change in spite of her husband’s shenanigans?
-Marge is unwittingly setting up an arbitrary and codependent grading system for her marriage.
+Can Mable change only after her husband changes?
+Or, can Mable change in spite of her husband’s shenanigans?
+Mable is unwittingly setting up an arbitrary and codependent grading system for her marriage.

 Her happiness is bound up in Biff’s performance.
 If Biff meets her expectations, she will be okay.
 If he fails, she will not be okay, plus she will let him know by reciprocating sin for sin.

-Regardless, Marge is negatively interfering with her bad marriage.
+Regardless, Mable is negatively interfering with her bad marriage.
 The key will be whether or not she can find contentment in God alone while being less controlled by her husband’s meanness.

 The best possible hope at this point is for her to position herself as a means of grace to help her husband change.
 Setting aside her desires will be a big step of faith for her.
 Can she trust God to help her to repent of her personal disappointment in her marriage regardless of the outcome?